lorenzouttini/comp0241-AO-segmentation/README.md

 - We used the provided 2D cameras as the primary sensors, and optionally integrate data from additional sensors (e.g., LiDAR, stereo cameras).
 - We performed thorough data collection, ensuring proper calibration and environmental considerations.
 - External libraries (e.g., OpenCV) are employed.
+- In the github folder no images and videos are provided to avoid reproduction without permission.